NHS Inform Hepatitis Helpline

 Find a service in your area - click here

-As part of our remit of leading the voluntary sector response to viral hepatitis, Hepatitis Scotland are working with Patientopinion.org.uk to find out about about your experiences of viral hepatitis care from the NHS, good or bad.
-Patient Opinion is an independent, not for profit organisation that runs a website where you can share those experiences.
+As part of our remit leading the voluntary sector response to viral hepatitis, Hepatitis Scotland is working with Patient Opinion to find out about about your experiences of viral hepatitis care from the NHS, good or bad.
+Patient Opinion is an independent, not-for-profit organisation that runs a website where you can share those experiences.

 At Hepatitis Scotland, we know that there are lots of different experiences out there, good and bad.
-Patient Opinion is one way of getting those stories heard, not only to celebrate good practise but also highlight areas where Scottish services could improve the patient experience.
-Please think about telling your story on Patient Opinion.
+Patient Opinion is one way of getting those stories heard, not only to celebrate good practice but also to highlight areas where Scottish services could improve the patient experience.
+Please consider telling your story on Patient Opinion.
 It’s free, anonymous and confidential and you could make a difference, big or small, to the way health services for you and others are provided.

 This is a great way to give feedback, nationally, on how you feel about your health services.
-So is your NHS getting it right for everyone affected by viral hepatitis?
+Is your NHS getting it right for everyone affected by viral hepatitis?
 Tell Patient Opinion and the NHS what you think.